dcos/dcos/packages/adminrouter/extra/src/README.md

 ##### NGINX
 The NGINX subprocess is different from others in regard to its lifetime.
 Pytest fixture that pulls it into the test is module-scoped by default.
-If there is a need to have custom lifetime or just single-test scoped lifetime, then it's necessary to use `nginx_class` fixture instead of simple `master_ar_process` or `agent_ar_process` ones.
+If there is a need to have custom lifetime, then it's necessary to use `nginx_class` fixture which provides maximum flexibility.

 NGINX instances have the `.make_url_from_path` method which is a convenient way to generate AR URLs for tests.
-It uses exhibitor endpoint as it's present in all DC/OS configurations and uses auth features as well.
+User does not have to worry whether this is agent or master instance nor know the TCP port that given instance listens on.

-#### pytest tests
+#### AR instance reuse
-Directly from the fact that Admin Router subprocess fixture is module scoped, stems some of the current structure of the tests directory.
-There are three different files where tests reside:
+Some of the tests can share the same AR instance as it is not being mutated by them.
+There are currently three files which contain:
 * `test_agent.py`: all the tests related to agent Admin Router, which do not require custom AR fixtures
 * `test_master.py`: all the tests related to master Admin Router, which do not